 We next take advantage of the model structure to examine its performance at the disaggregated level.
 This would not be possible without modeling the supply side across several sectors of the economy (along with the input-output structure) - an advantage of our methodological approach absent in much of the other literature focusing on the pandemic inflation period.
 Specifically, we are able to study how well the model matches the evolution of sector-specific real wages.
 Performing this exercise is important because when labor is sector-specific and immobile across sectors, a key relative price is the real wage in units of the sector-specific price.
-For ease of exposition, we aggregate sectors into goods (durables, non-durables, and energy) and services.20 Figure 15
+For ease of exposition, we aggregate sectors into goods (durables, non-durables, and energy) and services.23 Figure 15 compares the model to the data for sector-level real wages in the goods sector in panel (a) and the service sector in panel (b).24

-20We do this for the model and data based on each sector's nominal wage and price levels.
+23We do this for the model and data based on each sector's nominal wage and price levels.